 crisis has been especially hard on the farmers of Maharashtra.

-And after spending almost half a day at the NAFED centre, Vitthal still does not know if his tur will be accepted.
+And after spending almost half a day at the NAFED centre, Vitthal still does not know if his dal will be accepted.
 As he leaves, he asks again when he should follow up.
 “You will get a call,” they tell him.

 Postscript: At the time of publication, the government of Maharashtra has extended the deadline to May 31.
-That does not reverse the harassment the farmers have already gone through, nor does it assure a resolution to their problem in any lasting way.
+That does not reverse the harassment the farmers have already gone through, nor does it assure a resolution to their problem in any lasting manner.

 The NAFED centre in Kalamb, Vitthal Chavan says, is now shut and his tur isn't being procured.
 When Chavan again phoned the official, he didn't get any specific answer.